jsoych/pyoneer/README.md

 # Pyoneer
-Pyoneer is a distributed system designed to extend a local python environment to many machines.
-Since python programs range in complexity, Pyoneer defines a collection of resources that structure the program proportional to its needs.
-For example, if we need to run several related tasks, we can create a resource that bundles together those tasks together and execute them on a remote machine.
-The goal of the Pyoneer is to be very lightweight in configuration and to sit on top of a python environment :).
+Pyoneer is a distributed system designed to extend a local Python environment to many machines.
+Since Python programs range in complexity, Pyoneer defines a collection of resources that structure the program proportional to its needs.
+For example, if we need to run several related tasks, we can create a resource that bundles those tasks together and execute them on a remote machine.
+The goal of Pyoneer is to be very light in configuration and to sit on top of a Python environment :).

 ## Definitions